reymon359/gatsby-personal-site/content/posts/lifestyle-as-a-digital-nomad-staying-in-colivings/index.md

 ### My map

 Lastly, I have [a map](https://ramonmorcillo.com/map) where I collect the places I visit or want to visit.
-It includes colivings, restaurants, cities nature places, among others.
+It includes colivings, restaurants, cities, and nature places.
 You can filter them using the checkboxes from the legend.

 ## Acknowledgments

-All these adventures and personal growth are thanks to all the friends made on the way.
+All these adventures and personal growth are thanks to the friends made on the way.
 I could write a whole article just including your names.
 Thank you all, I hope you are doing well, and the future brings us back together.

 To all the family and friends that support me and try to keep the contact no matter if I am far away or around their location.